Wednesday, February 8, 2023

 Oizys In Lesboland

-Whilst wandering in the trenchy threads of Reddit, I discovered some best phases of lesbian blogoshperes.
-All those good-intentioned hoaxs, talented sockpuppets from early 2000s and some even date back to 90s.
-People tracing those lies while communicating with each other on discussion boards and forums.
-For the past few days, I went down the rabbit hole of old school blogs of lesbians and came across so many unimaginable (retrospectively speaking) things.
-Starting from the Acanit which was followed by a great literary experiment of Plain Layne to the most famous one that catfished the entire internet, Gay Girl in Damascus, the old internet is nothing but a big, beautiful museum of hoaxs (which is, by the way, a legitimate website called "Museum of Hoaxes").
-Oh, dear screen, the opaque yet magic mirror, I can sit infront of you and scribe my own image for others' eyes.
-Fleshing out a cyber human with intricate lies, labyrinthine personas, web of communities around it trapping all kinds of bugs.
+Whilst wandering in the trenchy threads of Reddit, I discovered some of the best phases of lesbian blogospheres.
+All those well-intentioned hoaxes, talented sockpuppets from the early 2000s, and some even dating back to the 90s.
+People are tracing those lies while communicating with each other on discussion boards and forums.
+For the past few days, I went down the rabbit hole of old-school blogs of lesbians and came across so many unimaginable (retrospectively speaking) things.
+Starting from the Acanit, which was followed by a great literary experiment of Plain Layne to the most famous one that catfished the entire internet, Gay Girl in Damascus, the old internet is nothing but a big, beautiful museum of hoaxes (which is, by the way, a legitimate website called "Museum of Hoaxes").
+Liz Henry, whose blog became the ground for investigations and unmaskings, made a beautiful and hitting-right-at-the-spot slideshow

 - Oizys.